Note on coisotropic Floer homology and leafwise fixed points: Abstract

 \section{Abstract}

+For an adiscal or monotone regular coisotropic submanifold $N$ of a symplectic manifold I define its Floer homology to be the Floer homology of a certain Lagrangian embedding of $N$.
+Given a Hamiltonian isotopy $\phi=(\phi^t)$ and a suitable almost complex structure, the corresponding Floer chain complex is generated by the $(N,\phi)$-contractible leafwise fixed points.
+I also outline the construction of a local Floer homology for an arbitrary closed coisotropic submanifold.

+Results by Floer and Albers about Lagrangian Floer homology imply lower bounds on the number of leafwise fixed points.
+This reproduces earlier results of mine.

-I outline a construction of a local Floer homology for a coisotropic submanifold of a symplectic manifold and explain how it can be used to show that leafwise fixed points of Hamiltonian diffeomorphisms exist.
+The first construction also gives rise to a Floer homology for a Boothby-Wang fibration, by applying it to the circle bundle inside the associated complex line bundle.
+This can be used to show that translated points exist.